Summer Study Abroad: Comparative Health Care Systems

 Program Fee includes: room (single dorm room), meal stipend (breakfast allowance), insurance, cultural activities and excursions.

 Emory Tuition includes: tuition for 8 credit hours.

-The application will be available online at http://studyabroad.emory.edu/, during each fall semester.
+The application will be available online at Emory College Study Abroad, during each fall semester.

-Acceptance Process: This program will review applications during the first and the last week of January.
-After these initial reviews, the applications will be reviewed during the third week of February and after March 1 deadline.
+Acceptance Process: This Emory Sociology program will review applications during the first and the last week of January.
+After these initial reviews, the applications will be reviewed during the third week of February and after the March 1st deadline.

 Students currently receiving financial aid from Emory are typically eligible.
 Contact the Office of Financial Aid for information about specific awards.
 The amount of the award depends on the number of credits and current financial aid package.